 In order to succeed in applying to the Atlantic High-Skilled Program, you must thoroughly prove that you are a worthy candidate.
-This program applies to Prince Edward Island, Nova Scotia, New Brunswick and Newfoundland and Labrador.
+This program applies to Prince Edward Island, Nova Scotia, New Brunswick, and Newfoundland and Labrador.
 Let experienced, certified Immigration Consultants help you negotiate this stream and attain positive results.
 First, you must ensure that you meet the criteria.

-The job must:
+The job applicant must:

 - in the last 3 years, you must have worked at least 1,560 hours (30 hours per week) at NOC skill type/level 0, A, or B.